 In Albania, the history of the health system is relatively new and closely related to political developments.
 The beginnings of a proper health system are found during the Zog leadership.
 Its strong influence was from the health system according to the Italian model of its organization.
 With the coming of the communist system that led the country during the years 1945-1990, significant changes occurred in the health system.
 Like any other aspect of the economic, political, social and cultural life, the Albanian health system was oriented and influenced by the model of the Soviet Union.
 The health system in Albania was essentially the implementation of the Semashko type, designed for the countries of the Soviet Union, the core element of which is the centralization of competencies.
 During the years of implementation of this system, we have important developments both in terms of infrastructure and achieved results for a better population health.
-This system of organization of the health system stopped the private initiative in the provision of health services, everything was state-owned and propagated that health was free.
-Despite developments, this system (as in any other country where it was implemented) left behind the development of health sector (pharmaceutical, medical, dental, and public health sectors) compared to Western countries whose health systems were based health insurance.
+This system of organization of the health system (as in any other country where it was implemented) left behind the development of health sector (pharmaceutical, medical, dental, and public health sectors) compared to Western countries whose health systems were based health insurance.